amandaguglieri/hackinglife/docs/dig.md

 ## dig axfr

 dig is a DNS lookup utility but combined with "axfr" is used to do DNS zone transfer.
-AXFR refes to the protocol used during a DNS zone transfer.
+This procedure is abbreviated `Asynchronous Full Transfer Zone` (`AXFR`), which is the protocol used during a DNS zone transfer.

 Basically, in a DNS query a client provide a human-readable hostname and the DNS server responses with an IP address.

 ### What is a DNS zone?

 DNS servers host zones.
 One example of a DNS zone might be example.com and all its subdomains.
 However secondzone.example.com can also be a separated zone.

+A zone file is a text file that describes a DNS zone with the BIND file format.
+In other words it is a point of delegation in the DNS tree.
+The BIND file format is the industry-preferred zone file format and is now well established in DNS server software.
+A zone file describes a zone completely.

 ### Why Is DNS Zone Transfer Needed